Savile Town: Education

 Savile Town has one primary school and one religious secondary school.

 In 2021, Ofsted failed the Markazi Masjid secondary school after a book named Islam on Homosexuality, which called for the execution of homosexuals, was found in the school library.
 The school's leaders defended the book as being held for 'research' purposes, although the headteacher "was clear that it should not have been in the library."
 Ofsted said that the book 'breached the Equality Act 2010 and undermined fundamental British values'.
 Their report showed that they had been asked to investigate the school after two complaints had been made.
 The February 2020 inspection rated it Inadequate, the worst rating which could be given.
 The 2021 report highlighted a number of other areas of concern, including a "weak culture of safeguarding".

 Notable residents

 Mohammad Sidique Khan, the leader of the 2005 London bombings, lived in Savile Town.

-Britain's youngest convicted Islamist extremist, Hamaad Munshi and Britain's youngest suicide bomber, Talha Asmal were also from Savile Town.
-Hamaad Munshi's brother, Hasaan Munshi was also from Savile Town and was believed to have fled the UK to join the Islamic State terrorist organisation in 2015.
+Britain's youngest convicted Islamist extremist, Hamaad Munshi and Britain's youngest suicide bomber, Talha Asmal, were also from Savile Town.
+Hamaad Munshi's brother, Hassan Munshi was also from Savile Town and was believed to have fled the UK to join the Islamic State terrorist organisation in 2015.

 Baroness Sayeeda Warsi, a British lawyer, politician and member of the House of Lords grew up in Savile Town in the 1970s and 1980s.